-The 12-member Board of Governors oversees Red River College on behalf of the Manitoba government and is responsible to the Minister of Advanced Education and Literacy.
-Board membership includes one employee member elected by the College staff, the President of the RRC Students’ Association, and ten community members appointed by the Lieutenant-Governor-in-Council upon recommendation of the Minister of Advanced Education and Literacy.
+The Board of Governors oversees Red River College on behalf of the Manitoba government and is responsible to the Minister of Education and Advanced Learning.
+Board membership includes one employee member elected by the College staff, the President of the RRC Students’ Association, and up to 15 community members appointed by the Lieutenant-Governor-in-Council upon recommendation of the Minister of Education.
 The College President is an ex-officio, non-voting member of the Board.
-The ten community Board members may be appointed for up to two 3-year terms, the employee member may serve two 2-year terms, and the Students’ Association President may serve for up to one year.
+The community Board members may be appointed for up to two 3-year terms, the employee member serves 2-year terms, and the Students’ Association President serves for one year.